What Is an Apartment Lease Agreement?

 Include the tenant’s name, mailing address, phone number, and any other relevant information.
 This personal information will be applicable when you need to send a notice to the tenant.
 If you should, ask for a government-issued document to ensure its accuracy.

 Lease types are either in fixed or month-to-month terms.
 Fixed-term commonly refers to the occupancy that lasts up to one year—unless a period has been agreed upon by both parties.
 Whereas, a month-to-month term is an on-going basis occupancy type and can be canceled by either party.
-The term is either stated in the agreement or following the State’s minimum requirement with 30-60 days written notice.
+The term is either stated in the standard lease agreement or following the State’s minimum requirement with 30-60 days written notice.

 Provide a description or information about the premises you want to lease.
 Include the property’s address, furniture and fixtures, appliances, utilities, and services.
 You can also stipulate the number of bedrooms and bathrooms that the property has.
-Don’t forget to include who is responsible for providing and paying such and include defects on the property.
+Don’t forget to include who is responsible for providing and paying such and include defects on the real estate property.

-The agreement’s stipulations consist of the ground rules that the tenant must observe while they are bound to the agreement.
+The month to month lease agreement’s stipulations consist of the ground rules that the tenant must observe while they are bound to the agreement.
 This includes the security deposit, monthly rent, general maintenance and repair, indemnification, termination clause, and many more.
 You may charge the tenant for a specific breach of a stipulation in the agreement, such as Pet Fees, Smoking Fees, Guest/s Overstay Fee/s, etc. The agreement must be by the laws of the State in which the property is located.

 You cannot complete any deal without the signatures of both parties.
 Sign the agreement at the bottom of the document with your name and your witnesses’ name and signature.